 He even talks about how he used to go to Paris.
 Louisa says, “Let’s go,” but he just can’t get passed the fact that he’s in a wheelchair now, and he doesn’t want his memories replaced by the struggles to get his wheelchair under the table.
 He wants to go to Paris as his old self.
 The person Louisa never knew before his accident.
 Despite the fun they’re having, Will can only focus on everything negative, like when his tires get stuck in the mud coming out of the van at the horse race.

 In spite of all her energy and infectious smile, Will tells her when they go home he’s going to Switzerland.
-He told his parents six months and it’s been six months.
+He told his parents six months and It’s been six months.
 Time is up.
-As she crying while they’re under the stars on a tropical island, he says, “Shh.
+While they’re under the stars on a tropical island, as she’s crying he says, “Shh.
 Listen, this, tonight being with you is the most wonderful thing you could have ever done for me.
 But I need it to end here.”

 Even though she’s crying and pleading for him not to do this, confronting him about his selfish decision saying things like, “I know we can do this.
 I know it’s not how you would have chosen it, but I know I can make you happy.
 And all I can say in that you make me… you make me into someone I couldn’t even imagine.
 You make me happy, even when you’re awful, I would rather be with you – even the you that you seem to think is diminished – than with anyone else in the world.
 I have become a whole new person in the last six months because of you.”
 He still goes through with the plan.
 How sad.